 Approximately 70% of the showers that trigger the Milagro detector have cores that do not fall directly on the pond.
 It is vital to be able to determine the shower core position to substantially improve the performance of Milagro with respect to angular resolution, gamma-hadron separation and energy determination of each event.
-Without knowing the actual position of the core it is difficult to tell a low energy shower hitting the pond from a larger energy shower with a core 100m away.
-Additionally, because the shower front of the EAS is not truly flat but curved, not knowing the core position can give a systematic pointing error ($\sim 1^{\circ}$) reducing the angular resolution and therefore sensitivity.
-Finally, our ability to perform gamma-hadron separation using the muon layer will be enhanced by an increased knowledge of the true core position.
+Without knowing the actual position of the core it is difficult to tell a low energy shower hitting the pond from a larger energy shower with a core 1 far away.
+Additionally, because the shower front is curved, not knowing the core position can give a systematic pointing error (~ 1°) reducing the angular resolution and therefore sensitivity.
+Finally, our ability to perform gammahadron separation using the muon layer will be enhanced by an increased knowledge of the true core position.

-In order to identify the core position we are deploying \sim 170 individual cylindrical water tanks, 0.91 m in height by 2.4 m in diameter, made of fiberglass and lined with Tyvek.
+In order to identify the core position we are deploying \sim 170 individual cylindrical water tanks, 0.91 m in height by 2.4 m in diameter, made of polyethelene and lined with Tyvek.
 The tanks are instrumented with a single PMT facing down from the top, which enable them to act as individual water Cherenkov detectors to measure the particles in the EAS with high efficiency.
-These tanks will surround the pond in an area approximately 200m x 200m with the layout shown in figure 8.
-In addition to improving our energy resolution, studies show that the outrigger array will increase are sensitivity to gamma-ray sources by at least a factor of two.
+These tanks will surround the pond in an area approximately 200m x 200m with the layout shown in Figure 8.
+In addition to improving our energy resolution, studies show that the outrigger array will increase our sensitivity to gamma-ray sources by at least a factor of two.